Yoga is a popular exercise that focuses on breathing, strength, and flexibility. Practicing yoga may provide many physical and mental health benefits.

 Study participants who completed 2 months of Sudarshan Kriya yoga experienced a reduction in depressive symptoms, whereas the control group showed no improvements.

-Researchers suggest that yoga may lower symptoms of depression by reducing cortisol, or the "stress hormone."
+Researchers suggest that yoga may lower symptoms of depression by

 Lower back pain affects around 80% of adults at some point in their lives, and it affects their ability to perform daily tasks, exercise, and sleep.
 Yoga may be a convenient and inexpensive way to provide some relief.